How to Identify & Release Toxic Relationships

 Is it always this clean?
 Nope.
 I don’t know about you, but I’ve got a red hot temper!
-In my 42 years there’s been a fist fight, busted stain glass (sorry, church window!), broken dishes, a lawsuit bluff, shattered hearts and some serious soul searching.
-In some cases I wish I had more compassion and better communication skills; in others, I wish I got out sooner.
+In my 47 years, there’s been broken dishes, shattered hearts and some serious soul searching.
+In some cases, I wish I had more compassion and better communication skills.
+In others, I wish I’d gotten out sooner.
 Clearly, it’s not always simple.
 But these days when my bones tell me to pack my bags, I listen.

 Grief is good.
 Feel it.
 Heal it.

-Will your life really fall apart when you move on?
+Will your life really fall apart when you move on from a toxic relationship?
 Maybe.
 Mine has several times.
-And maybe that’s exactly what it takes to build the life you were meant to live.
+And, maybe that’s exactly what it takes to build the life you were meant to live.
 For the most part, it’s rarely that dramatic.

 Remember the real you beneath your fear.
 If you’ve forgotten, let me remind you.
-You are … Resilient.
+You are resilient.
 Awesome.
 Inspiring.
 Worth it.
 Spectacular.
 Creative.
 Funny.
 Kind.
-Resilient.
+Strong.

 If this post resonates with you, but you’re not ready to change, just let these words swim around and wake up your consciousness.
 That’s more than enough.